 - Score 2: Project question is new to GWIP and will utilize innovative hydrogeologic approaches to answer the project question. - Score 1: a.
 The GWIP question has been investigated before and will utilize a new approach because of the hydrogeologic setting and/or new hydrogeologic techniques. b.
-The project question is new to GWIP, uses traditional hydrogeologic approaches and is transferable to other areas. - Score 0: Project question has been investigated before and can be answered using a known hydrogeologic approach.
+The project question is new to GWIP, uses traditional hydrogeologic approaches and is transferable to other areas.
+Score 0: Project question has been investigated before and can be answered using a known hydrogeologic approach.

-8. Ground Water Steering Committee Input (Score 0 to +5)
+8. Ground Water Steering Committee Input (Score 0 to +3)

-Steering Committee membership is based on expertise on water issues across the state.
-As such, voting members may choose to assign additional scoring points based on
+Steering Committee membership (MCA 2-15-1523) is based on expertise on water issues across the state.
+Voting GWSC members may choose to assign additional scoring points based on

 - Professional judgment,

 - Directives of their agencies, and

 - Additional information, such as

 - input from GWSC ex-officio members

-- o water permit applications in the project area
+- water permit applications in the project area

 - o census data

 - o ongoing or complimentary projects in the study area

 - likelihood of using project results

 - value of project results

-- o number of subdivision lots in the past 5 years
+- number of subdivision lots in the past 5 years

-- $\circ \quad \text{efficiency of effort} \\$

-- \circ $\,$ considerations regarding Local, State or Federal water plans
+- o considerations regarding Local, State or Federal water plans

 - other information, as appropriate.

-9) Efficiency of effort (Score: None assigned, Committee may use this category when assigning discretionary points)
+9) Efficiency of effort (Score: 0 or 1)